ryanwhite04/cits3007.github.io/assets/labs/lab01.md

     Pasting this configuration informs VS Code about the new VM and how to connect to it.
-If you again click on the "remote window" button in the lower left corner of VS Code, one of the option is "Connect to Host", and if you select *that*, one of the options should be the new VM you specified (e.g. `cits3007-test`).
+If you again click on the "remote window" button in the lower left corner of VS Code, one of the options is "Connect to Host", and if you select *that*, one of the options should be the new VM you specified (e.g. `cits3007-test`).